Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Experiment Implementation Details

 \section{Experiment Implementation Details}

+We first summarize the shared protocol for the two image-generation tasks in Table~\ref{tab:image_protocol}.
+Within each task, all methods use a \emph{matched} protocol: the same conditions, number of sampling steps, joint sample size $n$, number of repetitions, and IID reference size, with a common diversity strength $\lambda$ for the diversity-based methods, so that any difference in coverage radius is attributable to the methods themselves rather than to differences in the evaluation setup.
+Classifier-Free Guidance (CFG) is disabled for all image methods to isolate the effect of SR, and for inpainting the coverage radius is computed only over the masked regions.

-For the Gaussian mixture experiment (\cref{subsec:exp_gaussian_mixture}), we use 100 flow-matching steps with uniformly spaced time intervals and an Euler solver.
+For the Gaussian mixture experiment (Section~\ref{subsec:exp_gaussian_mixture}), we use 100 flow-matching steps with uniformly spaced time intervals and an Euler solver.
 For this task, we train the residual velocity for 100 epochs, sampling a random $t \in [0,1]$ for each example.
-We use the AdamW~\cite{DBLP:conf/iclr/LoshchilovH19} optimizer with a learning rate of $10^{-4}$, weight decay of $10^{-3}$, and a batch size of $1{,}000$.
+We use the AdamW~\citep{DBLP:conf/iclr/LoshchilovH19} optimizer with a learning rate of $10^{-4}$, weight decay of $10^{-3}$, and a batch size of $1{,}000$.

-For both text-to-image generation (\cref{subsec:exp_text_to_image}) and image inpainting (\cref{subsec:exp_inpainting}), we use 28 uniformly spaced sampling steps with an Euler solver and disable Classifier-Free Guidance (CFG)~\cite{DBLP:journals/corr/abs-2207-12598} for all experiments.
+For both text-to-image generation (Section~\ref{subsec:exp_text_to_image}) and image inpainting (Section~\ref{subsec:exp_inpainting}), we use 28 uniformly spaced sampling steps with an Euler solver and disable CFG~\citep{DBLP:journals/corr/abs-2207-12598} for all experiments, so that the measured differences isolate the effect of SR. The SR projection rule still applies with CFG enabled; one can use a proxy score direction read off from the CFG-guided velocity via Eq.~(\ref{eq:score_velocity}), which we leave for future work.
 We compute diversity objectives using the spatial mean of latent features.
 For inpainting, we further adopt a fixed text prompt, ``a realistic photo,'' across all input images.